powsybl/powsybl-core/docs/grid_features/network_modifications.md

 The builder to be used to initialize this class takes only the ID of the voltage level to be removed.

 #### RemoveSubstation
-This class should be used to remove an entire substations.
+This class should be used to remove an entire substation.
 All the voltage levels of the substation with all their connectables are removed.
 The branches and three-winding transformers are also removed with their switches in the other substations.
 The builder takes the ID of the substation as input.